graded-type-theory/graded-type-theory/README.lagda.md

-# An Agda Formalization of a Graded Modal Type Theory with First-Class Universe Levels and Erasure
+# An Agda Formalisation of a Graded Modal Type Theory with First-Class Universe Levels and Erasure

 This code is related to the paper "Normalisation for First-Class Universe Levels", Nils Anders Danielsson, Naïm Camille Favier and